stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

-Some of these test pass and some fail, note I've used parameterised tests here.
+Some of these test pass and some fail, I've used parameterised tests here.
 Also, note that I've not done any `Spring` stuff or contexts or anything like that.

 The use of just pure Junit tests without any Spring is quick and simple - but only if